 This way, students interested in a particular course, say a beginner’s course on painting violets, will have a much easier time being able to find the content and can begin learning as soon as possible!

 As with anything in ecommerce, you may need to experiment with how you organize your content a bit until you find a strategy that works best for you and your customers.
-Nevertheless, if you’re creating your first course, a good starting point is simply to group your videos in a way that seems logical to you and will help make the learning process as seamless as possible for students.
+Nevertheless, if you’re creating your first course, a good starting point is simply to group your videos in a way that seems logical to you and will make the learning process as seamless as possible for students.

-8. Customize your storefront
+8. Customize your storefront or website

 Ready to let your creativity run wild?
 It’s now time to let your brand’s personality show through via the customization of your storefront!